 Thanks for the tip, Kathy!

 Sew all the way around the first circle about a ¼" from the outside edge.
 A bit of wonkyness just adds to the charm of the finished block.

 You can see that I did overlap the ends of my "seam" a bit.
-It does help to prevent unraveling of your block but you don't have to obsess about it.
+I did this more as a habit than necessity.
+You're going to be cutting the block right through the stitching so the overlap doesn't help.
 I am using black thread so that it shows in the photographs but you can use whatever color you want!
 I have some blocks in my quilt (shown below) that use a zig-zag stitch and others that have different colors of threads.
 My quilt top was made from blocks from an exchange and I like the way the different blocks reflect their makers.